ukrustacean/kito/README.md

 # Kito

-Kito is a functional object-oriented programming language from ML family.
+Kito is a functional object-oriented programming language from ML family targeting Lua ecosystem.
 It's heavily inspired by OCaml, Lua and Zig.
-Written in [Orthodox C++](https://gist.github.com/bkaradzic/2e39896bc7d8c34e042b).
+Temporarily written in Go.

-### Main features and design goals
+## Main features and design goals

+### Tier 1 goals
-- Full language accessibility during compile-time - this feature borrows from D's CTFE and Zig's `comptime` keyword.
+- Full language accessibility during compile-time
+- Compile-time reflection for all parts of the language

+### Tier 2 goals
+- Transpilation to Lua as well as compilation to LuaVM bytecode
-- Interoperability within the NekoVM ecosystem
+- Interoperability within the Lua ecosystem
+- Tooling and LSP-driven development

+### Tier 3 goals
 - Rich and flexible type system without runtime overhead
-- Compile-time reflection for all parts of the language
 - Hygienic AST macros for extending language syntax
-- Tooling and LSP-driven development

 ### Non-goals
 - Being usable in production
 - High performance